What do patent attorneys do?

 We combine scientific, legal and commercial experience to deliver the best possible outcome for our clients.
 We are looking for students with a strong scientific or technical background, who can act as an interface between the research and legal communities to ensure that all aspects of our client's inventions are protected.

-We are offering our Patent Internship Program in Melbourne, Brisbane and Sydney.
+We are offering our Patent Internship Program in Melbourne and Brisbane.
 The internships available in each office vary according to practice area.

 What will DCC offer me as an intern?